microsoft/code-with-engineering-playbook/source-control/readme.md

   * [README.md](../resources/templates/README.md)
   * [CONTRIBUTING.md](../resources/templates/CONTRIBUTING.md)

+For most engagements having a single hosted DevOps environment (i.e AzureDevOps) is the preferred path but there are times when a mixed DevOps environment (i.e. AzureDevOps for Agile/Work item tracking & GitHub for Source Control) is needed due to customer requirements.
+When working in a mixed environment:

+* Manually tag PR's in work items
+* Ensure that the scope of work items / tasks align with PR's

 ## Commit Best Practices

 * Make small commits.
 This makes changes easier to review, and if we need to revert a commit, we lose less work.